 Google has undoubtedly spoiled internet users with its incredibly intelligent algorithms and has set the bar for other search engine providers.
 In the future, users won't settle for anything less than hyper-smart site search.

-In a development that will come as a shock to no one – It's therefore never been more vital for site search engines to be optimized for small screens.
+In a development that will come as a shock to no one – mobile has officially overtaken desktop to become the most common means of browsing the web.
+It's therefore never been more vital for site search engines to be optimized for small screens.

 Navigating through swathes of articles or products on a 5-inch screen isn't the most comfortable user experience, so it's no wonder people naturally reach for the search bar when using mobile sites.